zapier/visual-builder/docs/_partners/integration-review-guidelines.md

 ## 5. Actions

 ### 5.1 Important Actions
-* As mentioned above, we allow integrations to set a maximum of three actions as ‘Important’ via the [Visibility Option](https://platform.zapier.com/docs/actions#how-to-add-a-new-action-to-a-zapier-integration) in the Visual Builder or the basic [display schema](https://zapier.github.io/zapier-platform-schema/build/schema.html#basicdisplayschema) via the CLI.
+We allow integrations to set a maximum of three actions as ‘Important’ via the [Visibility Option](https://platform.zapier.com/docs/actions#how-to-add-a-new-action-to-a-zapier-integration) in the Visual Builder or the basic [display schema](https://zapier.github.io/zapier-platform-schema/build/schema.html#basicdisplayschema) via the CLI.
 If you have three or fewer actions, generally you should set them all as ‘Important’.

 ### 5.2 Copy
 The copy for actions should match your product’s UI.
 This includes the action’s name, description, input fields, help text, etc. For instance, since Dropbox calls directories "folders" in their product UI, the Zapier integration should refer to "folders" in the respective action.
 If the API uses different terminology than your product’s UI, match the UI - not the API.